gpailler/beautiful-jekyll/_posts/2018-03-02-octoprint-psucontrol.md

 I was playing with the [OctoPi](https://octoprint.org/download/) distribution on a Raspberry Pi and I started to investigate the existing plugins.

-[PSUControl](https://plugins.octoprint.org/plugins/psucontrol/) is an awesome plugin using rPI GPIO to control a relay and manage printer power supply.
+[PSU Control](https://plugins.octoprint.org/plugins/psucontrol/) is an awesome plugin using rPI GPIO to control a relay and manage printer power supply.

 I'll explain below how to build the hardware required to control any printer power supply.